 Costs caused by an uninsured driver

 If you are in an accident caused by a driver with no insurance this would be covered by uninsured motorist coverage.
-Uninsured motorist bodily injury (UMBI) coverage, for example, would cover the cost of medical bills if you are hit by an uninsured driver.
+Uninsured motorist bodily injury (UMBI) coverage, for example, would cover the cost of medical bills if you are hit by someone driving without insurance.

 You could also find yourself in a situation where you’re hit by a driver who has some insurance, but not enough to cover your medical costs.
 This would be handled by underinsured motorist bodily injury coverage (also just known as uninsured motorist coverage).